 Morceau Caracteristique for violin and piano- in progress

-Johnson over Jordan, Suite for orchestra (Faber Music)
+Johnson about Jordan, Suite for orchestra (Faber Music)

-Annie Laurie, Variations for cornet and brass band (or piano) (PHM)
+Annie Laurie , Variations for cornet and brass band (PHM)

 Babe born this day, arranged for unaccompanied SATB choir (PHM)

-Beulah Land (Suite), realised from sketches (SP & S, Judd Street Collection)
+Beulah Land ( Suite) Realized from sketches (SP & S, Judd Street Collection)